Collaboration with Nazi Germany and Fascist Italy: Hungary

 Hungary joined the war on April 11, after the proclamation of the Independent State of Croatia.

 It is not clear whether the 10,000–20,000 Jewish refugees (from Poland and elsewhere) were counted in the January 1941 census.
 They, and about 20,000 people who could not prove legal residency since 1850, were deported to southern Poland.
-According to Nazi German reports, a total of 23,600 Jews were murdered, including 16,000 who had earlier been expelled from Hungary. between July 15 and August 12, 1941, and either abandoned there or handed over to the Germans.
+According to Nazi German reports, a total of 23,600 Jews were murdered, including 16,000 who had earlier been expelled from Hungary between July 15 and August 12, 1941, and either abandoned there or handed over to the Germans.
 In practice, the Hungarians deported many people whose families had lived in the area for generations.
 In some cases, applications for residency permits were allowed to pile up without action by Hungarian officials until after the deportations had been carried out.
-The vast majority (16,000) of those deported were massacred in Kameniec-Podolsk (Kamianets-Podilskyi massacre) at the end of August.
+The vast majority (16,000) of those deported were massacred in the Kamianets-Podilskyi massacre at the end of August.

 In the massacres in Újvidék (Novi Sad) and nearby villages, 2,550–2,850 Serbs, 700–1,250 Jews and 60–130 others were murdered by the Hungarian Army and "Csendőrség" (gendarmerie) in January 1942.
-Those responsible, Ferenc Feketehalmy-Czeydner, Márton Zöldy, József Grassy, László Deák and others were later tried in Budapest in December 1943 and were sentenced, but some escaped to Germany.
+Those responsible, Ferenc Feketehalmy-Czeydner, Márton Zöldy, József Grassy, László Deák and others, were later tried in Budapest in December 1943 and were sentenced, but some escaped to Germany.